MyNameIsTrez/grug-benchmarks/README.md

 ![image](https://github.com/user-attachments/assets/c1bba5af-9b11-4f13-bd2e-65a4fe42258a)

-What was slow here was the fact that every `on_` function call enabled and disabled runtime error handling (division by 0/stack overflow/functions taking too long).
+What was slow here was the fact that every `on_` function call enabled and disabled signal runtime error handling (division by 0/stack overflow/etc.).

 I decided to call this behavior "safe" mode, and I then modified the compiler so that it also generates a "fast" version of every `on_` function.
 The "fast" mode *does not* protect against mod runtime errors: